Concordium/concordium.github.io/source/shared/net/desktop-wallet/accounts-desktop.rst

 This topic describes the information and the tasks that are available in the Desktop Wallet.
 To learn more about creating accounts, see :ref:`Create an account in the Desktop Wallet <create-account>`.

--  To view information about an account, go to **Accounts** and select the relevant account.
+To view information about an account, go to **Accounts** and select the relevant account.
+At the top of the window you see the following:

+-  **Wallet total** shows the total amount of CCDs in all accounts in this wallet.

+-  **At disposal** shows the amount of CCDs you have available for transactions in all accounts in this wallet.
+This includes shielded balances but not staked amounts.

+-  **Stake** shows the amount of CCDs staked in all accounts for this wallet.

 The most common tasks on an account are: